sedostheatre/sedos.co.uk/input/about/diversity-and-inclusion.md

 In June 2021, London Drama Societies was publicly [launched](https://sedos.co.uk/news/2021-06-06-a-new-commitment-to-diversity-and-inclusion).

 London Drama Societies’ first three sets of template policies/guidelines are on Diverse Casting and Authentic Storytelling, on Equality Monitoring, and on Marketing and Outreach.
 These policies guide how Sedos works in these areas.
-The policies are all available on the London Drama Societies’ [website](https://www.londondramasocieties.co.uk/home/resources).

 ### Equality monitoring